Flag varieties, toric varieties, and suspensions: three instances of infinite transitivity: Affine suspensions

-\begin{remark} Recall~\cite{KZ} that an {\em affine modification} of an affine algebra $A$ with center $(I,v)$, where $I\subseteq A$ is an ideal and $v\in I$ is not a zero divisor, is the quotient algebra $A[It]/(1-vt)$, where is the blow-up (or the Rees) algebra of the pair $(A,I)$ and $t$ is a formal symbol.
+\begin{remark} Let~$A$ be an affine algebra.
+Recall (see~\cite{KZ}) that an {\em affine modification} of~$A$ with center $(I,v)$, where $I\subseteq A$ is an ideal and $v\in I$ is not a zero divisor, is the quotient algebra $A[It]/(1-vt)$, where